huggingface/optimum-quanto/CONTRIBUTING.md

 ## Ways to contribute

-There are several ways you can contribute to 🤗 Quanto:
+There are several ways you can contribute:

 * Fix outstanding issues with the existing code.
 * Submit issues related to bugs or desired new features.